-Here, Sezer says, it fits into an ongoing conversation and growing backlash against media-spun body ideals.
-“You’ll find a huge movement where people are showing their bodies just the way they are.
-You’ll find unshaved legs and armpits, cellulite, stretchmarks and proper bellies.
+Girls Unawares primarily releases its content through platforms such as Tumblr and Instagram, where it joins the ongoing conversation surrounding body image, and more specifically, the growing backlash against media-spun body ideals.
+“You’ll find a huge movement where people are showing their bodies just the way they are,” Sezer explains, “you’ll find unshaved legs and armpits, cellulite, stretch marks and proper bellies.
 I think this is a great development.
-Our bodies aren’t wrong because they don’t look like bodies in adverts.”
+Our bodies aren’t wrong because they don’t look like the bodies in adverts.”

-The images can also be interpreted as a satirical take on the hyper-sexualised, hairless bodies which dominate the porn industry, which Sezer argues present an equally dishonest portrayal of sex and body image.
-“Sex is not a job like it’s portrayed in porn movies” he says, “where you have to fulfil the right workflow to get the perfect result”.
-By approaching the subject of sex through humour, Sezer explains, “I hope that people will stop taking genitals and sex too seriously.
+Sezer cites the hyper-sexualised, hairless bodies which dominate the porn industry as another source of inspiration for his work, which he argues present an equally dishonest portrayal of sex and body image.
+“Sex is not a job like it’s portrayed in porn movies,” he says, “where you have to fulfil the right workflow to get the perfect result”.
+By approaching the subject of sex through humour, Sezer hopes to encourage people “to stop taking genitals and sex too seriously.
 It’s natural and not forbidden or wrong.
-After all, he adds, “don’t you think genitals look pretty funny?”
+Anyway, don’t you think genitals look pretty funny?”

-Your work could be described as provocative, and you have been referred to as an erotic artist.
-Would you say that is accurate?
-Unfortunately, genitals and the various possibilities of what you can do to them are still seen as provocative.
-With the word ‘erotic’ I connect something hidden and mysterious leaving room for your own thoughts.
-In my work everything is right in your face and for that I would call myself a pornographic pop-artist.
+You have been referred to as an ‘erotic artist’.
+Would you say that’s an accurate description?
+Unfortunately, genitals and the various possibilities of what you can do to them is still seen as provocative.
+With the word ‘erotic’ I connect something hidden and mysterious, leaving room for your own thoughts.
+In my work everything is right in your face and for that reason I would call myself a pornographic pop-artist.

-What do you hope that the close-up depictions and deconstructions of body parts help to accomplish in terms of discussion?
-Although there is a huge body positivity movement it seems like it’s mostly women fighting for a new image of their bodies.
-Guys should become aware they need to address the same issues!
-Firstly because of their own male body – because it’s more likely that you will not have a large porn dick or a six pack.
+What do you think that Girls Unawares adds to the discussion surrounding body image?
+Although there is a huge body positivity movement it seems like it’s mostly women fighting for a new image of their body.
+Guys should become aware that they need to address the same issues!

 How long does it take you to create each artwork?
 In the beginning it took me several days.
-It was difficult to exactly sculpt what I had in mind, creating realistic looking textures and to find the right look and light.
-I‘ve learned a lot over the last few years and now it takes me around 2-3 hours.
+It was difficult to sculpt exactly what I had in mind, creating realistic looking textures and finding the right look and light.
+I‘ve learned a lot over the last few years and now it only takes me around 2-3 hours.
 By now I have access to a huge library of genitals I can re-use!